 Chickens are an integral part of life on Vernal Vibe Rise.
-I raise a variety of heritage chickens in the free-range style on VVR’s organic Field and Forest™ landscape.
-I support the natural process of breeding, brooding, and hatching here on the farm, although I do add new stock on occasion in order to keep the gene pool clear.
+Over the years, I have raised a variety of heritage chickens in the free-range style on VVR’s beyond-organic Field and Forest™ landscape.
+I support the natural process of breeding, brooding, and hatching here on the farm, although I do add new stock on occasion in order to keep the gene pool clear, or to try a breed that may be better suited for the VVR system.
 The chickens eat as they wish: greens, bugs, scraps, and supplementary certified organic grains and beans; I collect their eggs at least once daily for sale to local consumers and eateries.
 In addition to eggs, the chickens offer powerful manure and perennial willingness to scratch at the earth.
 Thus, they help to nourish and prepare the soil for a variety of purposes.

 The Vernal Vibe Rise chickens received First Prize for their eggs at the 2012 West Virginia State Fair.
 Although I was grateful for the recognition, I was disappointed that the Fair would not return the eggs, and thus cannot enter eggs again.
 Since I have to choose, I believe that it is more important to us to maintain respectful utilization of all of VVR’s farm products than to garner awards.